Simplifying Random Forests' Probabilistic Forecasts: Details on SOEP Data

 \section{Details on SOEP Data}

-This section describes the SOEP data set used in Section \ref{sec:intro} in more detail.
+This section describes the SOEP data set used in Section 1 of the main paper in more detail.
 We process the original data set with the following steps: \begin{enumerate} \itemsep{0em} \item The variable \texttt{id}, being a unique categorical identifier for each participant, is excluded from the model. \item If the regressor \texttt{sector} is missing, it is imputed with the value `unknown'. \item The qualitative regressors \texttt{sector} and \texttt{employment} are converted into sets of dummy variables (one-hot encoding). \item The columns \texttt{gesund\_org} and \texttt{lebensz\_org} are excluded due to their subjective nature. \item The sum of variables \texttt{einkommenj1} and \texttt{einkommenj2} is selected as the target variable and referred to as `income'. \item Entries with missing values in any of the utilized variables are removed from the data set. \item Data from 2015 to 2018 is used for training, while data from 2019 is reserved for testing. \end{enumerate} Table \ref{apptab:soep_variables} lists all the variables utilized in the data set along their respective data type and a short description.
-The both RFs, the standard and Top$k$ version, are trained using our standard hyperparameter choices, as detailed in Table \ref{apptab:hps}.
+The both RFs, the standard and Top$k$ version, are trained using our standard hyperparameter choices, as detailed in the first row of Table \ref{apptab:hps}.
 Table \ref{apptab:soep_perf} reports results on forecasting performance for various choices of $k$.
-The SE and CRPS performance measures reported in the table are introduced in Section \ref{subsec:theory_background}.
+The SE and CRPS performance measures reported in the table are introduced in Section 2.2 of the main paper.